 Aminosalicylates, such as 5-aminosalicylates (5-ASAs), can help reduce inflammation and may be useful in treating UC symptoms.

-If 5-ASAs do not work, a doctor may prescribe corticosteroids to reduce inflammation.
-However, long-term use can lead to severe adverse effects, and doctors try to avoid this whenever possible.
+If 5-ASAs do not work, a healthcare professional may prescribe corticosteroids to help reduce inflammation.
+However, long-term corticosteroid use can lead to severe adverse effects, and doctors try to avoid this whenever possible.

 Experts currently recommend focusing on long-term treatment to reduce the need for steroids.

 Some people with UC require surgery.
-This usually resolves the condition by removing the colon.
+This usually resolves the condition because surgical options involve removing the colon.

 Surgery may be the best option if the person: